dlvmffo/road-overview/edgital_road_overview/README.md

 - [![Leaflet][Leaflet.js]][Leaflet-url]
 - Tailwind

-## Getting Started
+## Getting Started (Only run this when docker cannot run the frontend from root directory's instructions)

 - Clone or Unzip the repository

-- Run `docker-compose build --no-cache`in the root directory
+- Run `npm i`in this directory

-- Run `docker-compose up` in the root directory to start the server and application
+- Run `npm run dev` in this directory to start the application

+- Server must be running before running the application to view the data, go to /api folder to run the server following the instructions
-- Navigate to the directed port http://localhost:5174/ (server can be reached under http://localhost:3000/)
+- Application will be available under http://localhost:5174/

 ### Prerequisites

-- docker
+- NPM

 [React.js]: https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB
 [React-url]: https://reactjs.org/